We can study

 The space symmetric state will be the ground state.

-rotate like classical rigid bodies subject to the constraint that angular
+Molecules can rotate like classical rigid bodies subject to the constraint that angular

 momentum is quantized in units of